All you need to know about Inbound Marketing for a Recruiting Firm

 The reason that inbound marketing is perfect for the recruitment industry is easily understood.
 When you create a campaign based on a specific buyer persona you are trying to attract a specific client.
 This is exactly the same for targeting candidates.
 Lets imagine that you are working for a recruitment company who specializes in graphic designers in the manufacturing industry.
 You would use long-tail keywords which would typically be used by candidates when searching for jobs online.
 You could try “interview tips for graphic designers in the manufacturing industry”.
 The specificity of the keywords will increase your ability to rank for your specific keywords.
 I think you are starting to get it.
 Here is the steps for an inbound blog for a recruitment firm.

 - Keywords research and SEO Optimization - Again, you want to be as specific as possible with your keywords.
-Be sure to use long-tail keywords (answer the public)
+Be sure to use search phrase based keywords (answer the public)

 Sign up Form: